-Established in 1964, Cascades is the parent company of a North American and European group of companies involved in the production, conversion and marketing of packaging products and tissue papers principally composed of recycled fibre.
-In 2020, including its 57.6% owned subsidiary Reno De Medici S.p.A. ("RdM"), Cascades consumed approximately 4.2 million short tons of fibre.
-Recycled fibre, wood fibre (chips and logs) and virgin pulp respectively accounted for 82%, 11% and 7% of the total fibre consumption.
+Established in 1964, Cascades is the parent company of a North American group of companies involved in the production, conversion and marketing of packaging products and tissue papers principally composed of recycled fibre.
+In 2022, Cascades consumed approximately 2.5 million short tons of fibre.
+Recycled fibre, wood fibre (chips and logs) and virgin pulp respectively accounted for 80%, 11% and 9% of the total fibre consumption.
 Cascades sources its supply of recycled fibre through its own recovery network as well as through mid- to long-term agreements with independent suppliers.
 Cascades sources its supply of wood fibre and pulp through contractual agreements with independent sawmills, timberland owners and pulp producers.

-Cascades conducts its business principally through four (4) reporting groups in two (2) operating sectors, namely:
+Cascades conducts its business principally through three (3) reporting groups in two (2) operating sectors, namely:

-- 1) The Packaging Products sector which includes: - i) The Containerboard Packaging Group, a manufacturer of containerboard and leading converter of corrugated products in North America; - ii) The Boxboard Europe Group, mainly a manufacturer of premium coated recycled and virgin boxboard in Europe; and - iii) The Specialty Products Group, which manufactures industrial and consumer packaging products. - 2) The Tissue Papers sector which includes the Tissue Group, a manufacturer and converter of tissue papers for the Away-from-Home and consumer products markets.
+- 1) The Packaging Products sector which includes: - i) The Containerboard Packaging Group, a manufacturer of containerboard and leading converter of corrugated products in North America; and - ii) The Specialty Products Group, which manufactures industrial and consumer packaging products. - 2) The Tissue Papers sector which includes the Tissue Group, a manufacturer and converter of tissue papers for the Away-from-Home and Consumer Products markets.

-The Corporation has 85 operating units located in Canada, the United States and Europe.
-As at December 31, 2020, the Corporation employed more than 11,700 employees, of which roughly 9,900 were employees of its Canadian and United States operations.
-Approximately 34% of the Corporation's Canadian and United States workforce is unionized under 35 separate collective bargaining agreements.
-In addition, in Europe, some of the Corporation's operations are subject to national industry collective bargaining agreements that are renewed on an annual basis.
-Of the 35 collective bargaining agreements in North America, 5 are expired and are currently under negotiation, 5 will expire in 2021 and 11 will expire in 2022.
+The Corporation has close to 80 operating units located in Canada and the United States.
+As of December 31, 2022, the Corporation employed approximately 10,000 employees at its Canadian and United States operations.
+Approximately 30% of the Corporation's workforce is unionized under 29 separate collective bargaining agreements.
+Of the 29 collective bargaining agreements in North America, 8 are expired and are currently under negotiation, 9 will expire in 2023 and 8 will expire in 2024.